Twisted (co)homology of non-orientable Weyl semimetals: Non-orientable (co)homology formalism

-The presence of symmetries will generally enforce modifications of the (co)homology treatment introduced in Secs.~\ref{sec:WSMtopcohom} and \ref{sec:WSMtophom}.
-These modifications have been well studied in the more general and more abstract setting of K-theory~\cite{Freed2013,Thiang2015,Gomi2015,Shiozaki2022,Gomi2017}, but this is in some sense too blunt of a tool for our purposes: for Weyl semimetals, a more direct (co)homology interpretation in terms of Weyl points and their concomitant Dirac strings is more computationally tractable, while also offering more direct physical intuition.
+The presence of symmetries will generally enforce modifications of the (co)homology treatment reviewed in Secs.~\ref{sec:WSMtopcohom} and \ref{sec:WSMtophom}.
+These modifications come in the form of the equivariant and twisted groups introduced in Sec.~\ref{sec:homology-modifications}.
+The applications of such constructions to topological matter have been well studied in the more general and more abstract setting of K-theory~\cite{Freed2013,Thiang2015,Gomi2015,Shiozaki2022,Gomi2017}, but this is in some sense too blunt of a tool for our purposes: for Weyl semimetals, a more direct (co)homology interpretation in terms of Weyl points and their concomitant Dirac strings is more computationally tractable, while also offering more direct physical intuition.

-The first and most universal of the modifications that additional symmetries impose is the use of \emph{equivariant} (co)homology groups, which encode the action of the relevant symmetry group on the Brillouin torus.
-For example, the glide symmetry in Eq.~\eqref{eq:3DGlide} has a $\ZZ_2$ group action on $\TT^3$, and the corresponding equivariant second cohomology group $H_{\ZZ_2}^2\left(\TT^3\right)$ classifies glide symmetric Berry curvature 2-forms.
-These equivariant groups are burdensome to calculate in general, but in special cases where the symmetry group $G$ has a free action (i.e.\ one that fixes no specific momenta), they can be reduced to an especially simple form: in this case, they are equivalent to ordinary (co)homology groups on the quotient space $\TT^3/G$~\cite{Tu2020}.
-For the glide symmetry, this quotient space is the aforementioned space $\KS$, so that, for example,
+In the physical setting, equivariant (co)homology is used to encode internal symmetries of the Brillouin torus $\TT^3$.
+Most symmetries of interest to us have a free action, i.e.\ they have no specific fixed momenta.
+This allows us to exploit the reduction to ordinary (co)homology in Eq.~\eqref{eq:equivariant-homology} by moving to the reduced Brillouin zone; for example, the glide symmetry in Eq.~\eqref{eq:3DGlide} has a $\ZZ_2$ group action on $\TT^3$, and the quotient space is the aforementioned $\KS$, so that e.g.\ the second cohomology groups are related as follows:

-In other words, the move to a fully reduced Brillouin zone under a free action is completely justified from a (co)homology perspective.
-However, the equivalent notion of equivariant (co)homology on the full Brillouin torus is often more physically insightful, and we will often conceptualise groups like $H^2\left(\KS\right)$ as classifying symmetric structures on the full torus.
+In other words, the move to a fully reduced Brillouin zone under a free action is completely justified from a (co)homology perspective (in fact, this is precisely what justifies the use of the Brillouin torus instead of translation-equivariant (co)homology in the first place).
+Still, the equivalent notion of equivariant (co)homology on the full Brillouin torus is often more physically insightful, since a sense of orientation is maintained on $\TT^3$.
+In this light, we will often take the liberty of conceptualising groups like $H^2\left(\KS\right)$ as classifying symmetric structures on the full torus.